 For an industry that is all about movement, computing power across small and mid-size warehouses has remained stagnant.

-It's not uncommon to see warehouse clerks running back and forth in the warehouse just to enter data in the system or print a label.
-In a regular day, a warehouse clerk can walk to the computer or label printer around 30 times and each time can take him up to 25 seconds.
+It’s not uncommon to see warehouse clerks running back and forth just to enter data in the system or print a label.
+On a regular day, a warehouse clerk can walk to the computer or label printer around 30 times, and each time can take up to 25 seconds.
 So let’s do the math:

 30 trips x 25 seconds x 5 days x 52 weeks = 195,000 secs